grisuno/LazyOwn/COMMANDS.md

 and saves them to 'sessions/passwords_refilled.txt'.
 If this file exists, the previous version is renamed with a timestamp suffix.

+## sudo
+Checks if the script is running with superuser (sudo) privileges, and if not, restarts the script with sudo privileges.

+This function verifies if the script is being executed with root privileges by checking the effective user ID.
+If the script is not running as root, it prints a warning message and restarts the script using sudo.

+:return: None

 ## find_tgts
 Finds and returns a list of target hosts with port 445 open in the specified subnet.